 Delete a Help Center

-You may delete any additional Help Centers you have created from your workspace by going to Settings > General > Delete Help Center.
+You may delete any additional Help Centers you have created from your workspace by going to Settings > All Help Centers and selecting the Help Center you want to delete.

 Once the Help Center is deleted, it can’t be restored.
-You can’t delete your default Help Center or the Help Center that is linked to the Messenger Brand.
+You can’t delete your default Help Center or the Help Center that is linked to a brand.

 Zendesk Importer